henrysky/astroNN/docs/source/neuralnets/basic_usage.rst

 Available astroNN Neural Net Classes
 --------------------------------------

-All astroNN Neural Nets are inherited from some child classes which inherited NeuralNetMaster, NeuralNetMaster also relies relies on two major component, `Normalizer` and `GeneratorMaster`
+All astroNN Neural Nets are inherited from some child classes which inherited NeuralNetBase, NeuralNetBase also relies relies on two major component, `Normalizer` and `GeneratorMaster`

 ::